CNN anchor Amanpour says Iran president interview scrapped over headscarf demand

 "I pointed out that no previous Iranian president has required this when I have interviewed them outside Iran," she said.

-Iran has been swept by nearly a week of protests since the death of 22-year-old Mahsa Amini, who died after being arrested by morality police that enforce the clerics' rules on how women dress.
+Iran has been swept by nearly a week of protests since the death of 22-year-old Mahsa Amini following her arrest by the morality police that enforce the clerics' rules on how women dress.